maggi373/TerralizationModcore/MODStoREMOVE.md

 List of Mods that are needed to be removed when implementing the server version for public download (not finished)

 Dynamic Lights

 CustomMainMenu

 ResourceLoader

+Better invalid session

+Default keys

+Journeymap only if you dont need map on the web

+NEI addons

+NEI integrations

+Not enough items

+Not enough keys

+Waila

+Wailaharvestability

+Worldedit, tis buggy

+Aromabackup

+Mousetweaks